rust-lang/rust/src/doc/rustc-dev-guide/src/compiletest.md

 see [this chapter](./tests/intro.html) for additional background.

-The tests themselves are typically (but not always) organized into "suites"--for example, `run-pass`, a folder representing tests that should succeed, `run-fail`, a folder holding tests that should compile successfully, but return a failure (non-zero status), `compile-fail`, a folder holding tests that should fail to compile, and many more.
+The tests themselves are typically (but not always) organized into "suites" – for example, `run-pass`, a folder representing tests that should succeed, `run-fail`, a folder holding tests that should compile successfully, but return a failure (non-zero status), `compile-fail`, a folder holding tests that should fail to compile, and many more.
 The various suites are defined in